You have no items in your shopping cart.

 The winemaker

-Originally, one of the oldest and wealthiest families of the Bordeaux nobility owned the estate.
-Originally, the number of wine-producing properties in the Médoc could be counted on the finger of one hand, Château Margaux and La Tour de Saint-Lambert (now renamed Château Latour) being the best known.
-In 1638, Master Jean de Moytié, a parliamentarian from Bordeaux, acquired an estate that he named Mont Moytié.
+The estate was originally owned by one of Bordeaux's oldest and wealthiest noble families.
+Originally, wine-producing estates in the Médoc could be counted on the fingers of one hand, Château Margaux and La Tour de Saint-Lambert (now renamed Château Latour) being the best known.
+In 1638, Master Jean de Moytié, a Bordeaux parliamentarian, acquired an estate which he named Mont Moytié.

-Following the French Revolution, the family was forced to divide and sell a large part of the property.
-Until 1850, it was progressively divided into three châteaux: Léoville Barton, Léoville Poyferré and Léoville Las Cases.
-The latter recovers by far the largest part of the original estate: three fifths of the total surface area goes to the new happy owners: the Las Cases family.
+Following the French Revolution, the family was forced to divide and sell a large part of the estate.
+Until 1850, it was gradually divided into three châteaux: Léoville Barton, Léoville Poyferré and Léoville Las Cases.
+The latter reclaimed by far the largest part of the original estate: three-fifths of the total surface area went to the new happy owners: the Las Cases family.

-The Grail arrived a few years later.
-In 1855, a classification of the best wines of Bordeaux was expressly requested by Napoleon III on the occasion of the Universal Exhibition the same year.
-The three Léoville estates were classified as Second Growths (none of the Saint-Julien wines were classified as First Growths, a title reserved for three illustrious châteaux in the Médoc and one in the Graves).
-Although sometimes criticized today, this historical distinction has reinforced the prestige of the estate in France and abroad.
+The Holy Grail arrived a few years later.
+In 1855, a classification of Bordeaux's finest wines was expressly requested by Napoleon III at the Exposition Universelle that same year.
+The three Léoville estates were classified as second growths (none of the Saint-Julien wines were classified as first growths, a title then reserved for three illustrious châteaux in the Médoc and one in Graves).
+Although sometimes criticized today, this historic distinction has enhanced the estate's prestige in France and abroad.

-Year after year, the property has evolved well.
-Today and since 1900, the estate belongs to the Delon family, who also own three other estates in the Bordeaux region, including Château Nénin in Pomerol.
-In total, the château has 97 hectares of vines, planted exclusively with red grapes.
-As in most estates on the Left Bank of Bordeaux, the grape variety is Cabernet Sauvignon (66%), but also Merlot (24%), Cabernet Franc (9%) and a tiny bit of Petit Verdot (1%).
-Contrary to some AOC Saint-Julien estates, the estate has chosen not to produce white wine.
-It is easily distinguished in the landscape because of the Clos enclosing its vines, which have been managed for several decades in integrated agriculture.
-If the vines are clearly separated from the rest of the vineyard, the winery reminds us of the roots of the estate.
+Year after year, the estate has evolved.
+Today, and since 1900, the estate has belonged to the Delon family, who also own three other estates in the Bordeaux region, including Château Nénin in Pomerol.
+In all, the château boasts 97 hectares of vines, planted exclusively with red grapes.
+As with most estates on Bordeaux's Left Bank, the grape varieties are Cabernet Sauvignon (66%), Merlot (24%), Cabernet Franc (9%) and a small amount of Petit Verdot (1%).
+Unlike some AOC Saint-Julien estates, the estate has chosen not to produce white wine.
+It is easily distinguished in the landscape by the Clos enclosing its vines, which have been cultivated for several decades using integrated farming methods.
+While the vines are clearly separated from the rest of the vineyard, the winery is a reminder of the estate's roots.
 The château shares the building with its illustrious cousin, Léoville-Poyferré.

 The château's wines